vilya/pbrt-parsing-perf/RESULTS.md

 In the interests of making the comparison as fair as possible, we're loading all PLY files using the helper methods that minipbrt provides.

-minipbrt supports the entire PBRTv3 file format, wheeras pbrt-parser only supports a (useful, common) subset of it.
-The subset supported by pbrt-parser
-is:
-- Shapes: trianglemesh, curve, sphere and disk only (plus its own non-standard, but very useful, quadmesh type).
+At time of writing, *minipbrt* and *pbrt-parser* support different subsets of the PBRTv3 file format. *minipbrt* supports the entire format with the exception of per-shape material overrides. *pbrt-parser* only supports the more commonly used parts of the format:
+- `trianglemesh`, `curve`, `sphere` and `disk` shapes, plus a non-standard `quadmesh` shape.
+- All materials except `hair` and `kdsubsurface`.
-- Materials: everything except hair and kdsubsurface.
+- All texture types except `bilerp`, `dots` and `uv`.
-- Textures: everything except bilerp, dots and uv.
-Not sure whether it supports 3D textures - it doesn't seem to store the world-to-texture transform.
-Likewise it doesn't store any of the common 2D texture parameters (uscale, vscale, udelta, vdelta, v1 and v2).
+  - I'm not sure whether *pbrt-parser* supports 3D textures - it doesn't seem to store the world-to-texture transform.
+  - Likewise, it doesn't seem to store the common 2D texture parameters (`uscale`, `vscale`, `udelta`, `vdelta`, `v1` and `v2`).
-- Lights: infinite and distant only.
+- `infinite` and `distant` lights only.
-- Area lights: diffuse, with a special type for diffuse defined as a blackbody.
+- `diffuse` area lights (the only type there is), with a special class for diffuse area lights with an emission spectrum defined as a blackbody.
-- Mediums: none.
+- No mediums.

-pbrt-parser allows per-shape material overrides, whicih minipbrt doesn't yet support.

-Both parsers convert spectral data to rgb.

-minipbrt automatically converts blackbodies to rgb. pbrt-parser does not (but provides a method for doing it).
+Both parsers convert spectral data to rgb. *minipbrt* automatically converts blackbodies to rgb. *pbrt-parser* doesn't by default but provides a method for doing it).

-Times for each parser are in seconds.

 Points of interest